awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 * ``metadata.json``: This file contains metadata about the distributed DGL graph.

-``partition_assignment``: This directory contains different partition results for different node types, which can reused for the : `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_
+The ``partition_assignment`` directory contains different partition results for different node types, which can reused for the `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_

 .. rubric:: Footnotes